CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### QA

 ## Class Availability & Tracking Class Spots
 Since users need an account to use the scheduling app, any schedules they make will create information stored within our databases.
 Through this, it can be deduced the number of students who are looking to enroll in a course at a certain period.
-On the scheduling app, the number of students that a class is limited to will be displayed, and a separate column denoting the number of students competing for that course is also shown.
+On the scheduling app, the number of students that a class is limited to will be displayed, and a separate column denoting the number of students currently competing for that course is also shown  Ideally, some useful features include having information that displays to the user in a clear, color-coded format if a class is near empty, full, or excessively desired.

 ### Functionality